-- The Director of Health Services will forward the student's request and provided documentation to the Dean of Students, or designee. - The Dean of Students, or designee will approve or disapprove the request and send a copy of the decision to the student, Director of Health Services, Registrar, Student Accounts Office, and the Student Financial Planning Office.
+- The Director of Health Services will forward the student's request and provided documentation to the Senior Vice President for Enrollment Management and Student Affairs, or designee. - TheSenior Vice President for Enrollment Management and Student Affairs, or designee will approve or disapprove the request and send a copy of the decision to the student, Director of Health Services, Registrar, Student Accounts Office, and the Student Financial Planning Office.
 If the requesting student is a campus resident, the Office of Residence Life will also receive a copy. - The Registrar will notify appropriate academic offices on campus of the student's status. - Original documentation from the student's medical records will be maintained by the Director of Health Services.